fredkronusa/weather-app/README.md

 ### missing data

-- pollen information was not found with current set of data, so I've used UV
+- pollen information was not found with current set of data, so I've used UV (but if we need another call to get it, can be done)

 ### search options

 - Using the [https://www.api.weatherbit.io](https://www.api.weatherbit.io).
 The search only current works within australia.
 A proper select component needs to be created and inject the full meta from [https://www.weatherbit.io/api/meta](https://www.weatherbit.io/api/meta) with something like react-select

 ### testing issues